Markus Löning

 Intuitively, the layers works like a postal system.
 When sending a message, each layer passes its message (payload) down to the next layer, which wraps it in its own envelope, adding its own layer-specific information (headers) (see encapsulation).
 At reception, the reverse happens.
 Starting from the physical layer, each layer unwraps the message using the information in the headers and passes it up to the next layer (de-encapsulation).
 Each layer only acts on its layer-specific headers, leaving the rest untouched.
 In practice, encapsulation and de-encapsulation is more complex: a message may be split up into multiple segments, which in turn are split up into multiple datagrams.

-Most complexity is designed to be in the network-edge devices (end systems), including the application and transport layer.
+The network edge consists of end systems (hosts) like computers and servers where applications run, while the network core is the mesh of routers and switches that interconnects them.
+Most complexity is designed to be in the network-edge devices (end systems), including the application and transport layer (see End-to-end Principle).
 Network-core devices, including everything from the network layer and below, are designed to be simple.

 Upper layers are constrained by services provided by lower layers (e.g. physical limitations like bandwith or transmission delay), but can build services on top to remedy lower-level limitations (e.g. TCP provides reliable data transfer on the transport layer on top of the unreliable network layer IPv4 protocol).